ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-om2.md

 ```
 Finally, submit this new run with `payu run`.
 Once complete, don't forget to swap back the `ice/cice_in.nml`!

+!!! tip
+    This has the same effect as adding `--restart FILE_NAME` to the `payu clone` command, as discussed above in [Start the run from a specific restart file](/models/run-a-model/run-access-om/#specific-restart)
 ### Edit a single {{ model }} component configuration

 Each of [{{ model }} components][model components] contains additional configuration options that are read in when the model component is running.<br>